-I am enjoying decorating my house for the holidays with snowflakes this year.
+I am enjoying decorating my house for the holidays with paper snowflakes this year.
 I like them for a few reasons.
-1. They are white and go with anything 2.
+1. Paper snowflakes are white and go with anything 2.
 They can be used all winter long.
 3. I finally learned how to make a decent looking one with the help of Pinterest.

-I used my new found knowledge, along with some unique yarn and Aleene’s Tacky Dot Roll of adhesive dots to make it look like it is snowing in my dining room.
+I used my new found paper snowflake making knowledge, along with some unique yarn and Aleene’s Tacky Dot Roll of adhesive dots to make it look like it is snowing in my dining room.
 No sewing involved.

 I have seen a similar version of this paper snowflakes window treatment on Pinterest, but they require you to sew the snowflakes together on a machine or use fishing line to connect them.
 Way too hard – right now I can’t even find my sewing machine under all the holiday decorations I hauled down from my attic.